Customize Consent Preferences

 Profit ratios can be classified into two primary categories: absolute and relative.
 Absolute profit ratios measure the return in terms of the currency used to enter the trade.
 For instance, a profit ratio of 2:1 implies that for every dollar risked, the trader has the potential to earn two dollars.
 Relative profit ratios measure the return relative to the initial investment.
 For example, a profit ratio of 100% indicates that the trade has the potential to double the trader’s initial investment.

-Read: What Is A Trading Profit And Loss Appropriation Account Videos
+Read: Trading Profit Index Videos

 The Importance of a Favorable Profit Ratio